DrkWithT/toyserver/docs/README.md

 ### Summary:
 This Java repo contains files and code for a toy _HTTP 1.1_ server.
 The server is unintended for production usage and nor has full compliance with HTTP/1.1 for now.
 Although this will be at best a mediocre implementation, I will continue this project for learning about the HTTP protocol and network programming.

+### References:
+ - Ensure compliance with other HTTP/1.1 requirements based on this link: [HTTP Made Really Easy](https://www.jmarshall.com/easy/http/#http1.1s1)

 ### Project Roadmap:
  1. Create basic worker and HTTP request-response classes.
 (WIP)
     - Create and integrate a request handler class!
-    - Ensure compliance with other HTTP/1.1 requirements based on this link: [HTTP Made Really Easy](https://www.jmarshall.com/easy/http/#http1.1s1)
- 2. Complete main, driver class.
-(DONE)
- 3. Handle GET requests with `text/plain`.
-(DONE)
- 4. Handle GET requests with `text/html`.
-(DONE)
- 5. Get the server to serve static pages.
+ 2. Support persistent / non-persistent connections.
 (WIP)
+ 3. Rewrite server resource code.
+ 4. Add HEAD method support.
+ 5. Support `100 Continue` responses.